 Ball State University is responsible for the entire health claim risk and, therefore, maintains a Reserve of Self-Insurance that would be used as a contingency reserve for unexpected, adverse claims experience.
 While the University has stop loss coverage, this reserve would help to cover the gap between high claimants and the stop loss coverage.
-In prior years, this reserve was based on the risk-based capital (RBC) formula.
-For the current year, the new actuaries calculated the reserve based on the number of participants, stop loss coverage and claim experience.
+The reserve balance is actuarially calculated based on the number of participants, stop loss coverage, and claim experience over a number of years.